Kirtanmojidra/MYSQL/README.md

 MIN(<Field_Name>)| Give The MIN value Of that Field SUM(<Fied_Name>) | Give the Total of all value of that Field

-## ROLLBACK
+## ROLLBACK  & COMMIT
--      To Undo ALL Previous Query
+-       RollBack : To Undo ALL Previous Query (Work on  INSERT , UPDATE , DELETE)
+-       COMMIT :
+-